AaronWageman/Decryption/README.md

 ```

 This is the simplest way of cracking a password from a given hash, however, it is the longest.

+# GUI alternatives(Precious Shittu)
+the two main programs i will be talking about in this section are Hashsuite and cain.
+## Intallations
+I had to go through virtual box because the laptop's anti virus won't let men install either programs. we will be talking about hashsuit first because it was the only one i actually got to work. the first step is to go to this site and get the free version: https://hashsuite.openwall.net/download.
+It is relatively simple from here on out, you just have to click next button in the installation manager and with that you should have hash suite intalled on your system.
+Cain wasn't as smooth to install. in the first place the website where it can be downloaded doesn't exist anymore so i had to go through the wayback machine to acess the website. heres the link: https://web.archive.org/web/20160214132154/http://www.oxid.it/cain.html. we will also need to install something called WinPcap you can get that from here: https://www.winpcap.org/install/default.htm. install WinPcap first, the installation for wincap is fairly straight forward.

 ### Summary/Final Thoughts
 We just covered how to use the John The Ripper password cracker.
 Specifically, the wordlist mode.
 This can be used in a variety of settings such as, forensics or IT.
 Wordlist could be utilized to crack passwords during investigations or to test the strength of employee's passwords to prevent leaks.